Craigryy/Assemble-0.1.0/README.md

 ### `File list-files`

-List all files-entries with attached to a folder with a pre_existing csv file inserted into the database.
+List all files-entries attached to a folder with a pre_existing csv file inserted into the database.

 **Usage**: